CharliW90/quizBot/discord_bot/functions/readme.md

 quizReset(): resets the Discord server ready for a new quiz - involves removing channels, team roles, and clearing any current Firestore collection for a 'today' quiz (so this can be used to reset if something goes horribly wrong when registering teams)

 registerTeam(): handles the various tasks required to register a team, including creating a named role, applying that role to users, applying the team captain role to one user, creating private text channel and private voice channel, recording the details in Firestore, and then providing a success message (or failure message, if something went wrong) - additionally it keeps track of actions successfully completed, and if later an error is encountered it attempts to undo all of the successfully done things, to tidy up after itself

+scoreboardGenerator(): handles pulling teams and scores from firestore, and generating a scoreboard of all the teams scores, from highest to lowest

 teamDelete(): carries out many of the registerTeam tasks, in reverse, thus deleting a team